datalad-handbook/book/docs/basics/101-121-sharelocal2.rst

    # but not for this:
    $ git annex whereis Long_Now__Seminars_About_Long_term_Thinking/2005_01_15__James_Carse__Religious_War_In_Light_of_the_Infinite_Game.mp3

-As you can see, the file we downloaded with ``datalad get`` has a third source, our own computer.
-The file we did not yet retrieve in the original dataset only has two sources.
+As you can see, the file content previously downloaded with a ``datalad get`` has a third source, your original dataset on your computer.
+The file we did not yet retrieve in the original dataset only has only two sources.

 Let's see how this affects a ``datalad get``: